 Great for microgreens or salad mix, this dark green mustard has frilly edges and a spicy flavor.
 It grows 16-18" tall, is slow to bolt and stands 2 to 4 weeks longer than other varieties.
 Pungency mellows when cooked.
 This variety is an All American Selection winner.

-This early maturing Japanese mustard, also known as kyona, has long slender stems and dark green, serrated leaves.
+This early maturing Japanese mustard, also known as kyona mizuna.
+Kyona mizuna variety name originated in the Kyoto area and was a type commonly grown in this region.
+Ours was selected from this type and is considered a Kyoto or Kyona type.
+It has long slender stems and dark green, serrated leaves.
 Both cold and heat tolerant and slow to bolt, it is a vigorous green that branches prolifically.
 Suitable for harvesting at any stage, microgreens to mature plants.
 Cut-and-grow-again methods apply to this vegetable.
 Mizuna has become very popular as a salad green and is also delicious cooked.

 Mizuna Red Streak